Michael Nunn won his first title Friday night.

-Nunn totally dominated Alex Ramos at The Country Club in Reseda, winning a unanimous 12-round decision to capture Ramos' California middleweight title.
+Nunn dominated Alex Ramos at The Country Club in Reseda, winning a unanimous 12-round decision and taking Ramos' California middleweight championship.

-It was total domination.
-Ramos was given only one round on one of the three judges' cards in losing the title he had won in August by knocking out Fred Hutchings.
+Ramos was given only one round on one of the three judges' cards while losing the title he had won in August by knocking out Fred Hutchings.

-There were no knockdowns Friday night.
-Nothing close in a fight nationally telecast by the ESPN cable network.
+There were no knockdowns, nothing even close to one in a fight nationally televised by ESPN.
 This looked more like a bullfight as the 160-pound Ramos would charge Nunn again and again, only to wind up flailing away at the smoke-filled air.

 Action.
 Punches.
 Blood.
 They wanted Gene Tunney, not Gene Kelly.

 "We are not going to change his ability to move," said Bob Surkein, who discovered Nunn and put him in the ring back in Davenport, Iowa.
 "He's got to use what God gave him.
 He boxed beautifully."

 Nunn's trainer, Joe Goossen, admits there is room for improvement.